dharanendra23/Todo-App-React-and-Firebase-/README.md

 # Todo App

-* It's an Web App, users can add their daily todo lists and can delete them when the work is done.
+* It's a Web App, users can add their daily todo lists and can delete them when the work is done.
 * Tools used:
     * Frontend : React JS.
     * Backend : Firebase for sign in and data storage.